File format: Apache Parquet

 The Zstandard (zstd) commpression scheme is not supported when ingesting Apache Parquet files.

-Pull Apache Parquet files to Amperity using any filedrop data source:
+Pull Apache Parquet files to Amperity using one of the following data sources:

 A courier brings data from an external system to Amperity.

-A courier must specify the location of the Parquet file, and then define how that file is to be pulled to Amperity.
-This is done using a combination of configuration blocks:
+A courier must specify the location of the Apache Parquet file, and then define how that file is to be pulled to Amperity.

 Note

-Apache Parquet files are almost always partitioned, where a single logical Parquet file is comprised of multiple physical files in a directory structure, each of them representing a partition.
+Apache Parquet files are partitioned, where a single logical Parquet file is comprised of multiple physical files in a directory structure, each of them representing a partition.

 Parquet partitioning optionally permits for data to be nested in a directory structure determined by the value of partitioning columns.
 Amperity only detects Parquet partition files one directory level below the configured file pattern.
 For example: